haarlems/forensics/chapters/chapter-01-digital-forensics/05-memory-analysis/reading/README.md

 ### Identify library loading and handles
 - examine DLLs associated with the rogue process
+- look for unfamiliar DLL names or paths (ex: Temp or AppData are non standard DLL locations)
+- look for DLLs with timestamps inconsistent with OS installation date
+- use `windows.memmap` volatility plugin to identify DLLs in memory but not on disk (DLL reflection)

 ### Identify network artifacts
 - connections to suspicious external hosts: Command and Control (C2) beacons